stacyyuu/reading-notes/201/class-04.md

 - It ensures your content is readable even if the user's using a very limited browser or a device.

 2. What are a few differences between block-level and inline elements?
-- **Block Level Element** has contents that fill the availabe inline space of the parent element containing it.
-It grows along the block dimension to accomodate it.
+- **Block Level Element** has contents that fill the available inline space of the parent element containing it.
+It grows along the block dimension to accommodate it.
  -**Inline Elements** has contents that fill to the size of just what it contains.
  - You can't adjust inline elements by width or height - they sit inside the content of block level elements.
  - To control the size of an inline element, it has to be set to behave like a block level element.